EngAhmedMohammed/Text-Encryption/README.md

 d=e−1modϕ, d is called modular inverse
 After we get the d we can easily decrypt the cipher text to plain text p=c^d mod n [11]

+For more details you can read the file "Text Encryption Report".